xyhp915/logseq-zotero-plugin/README.md

 # Logseq Zotero Plugin

+> WIP: This plugin is under active development.
+Features and instructions may change.
+And only for DB version.

 A small Logseq plugin to search your Zotero library and insert references, citations, and notes into Logseq.

 ## Quick install